radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 **Impact:**

-A malicious actor could use the information about the resources and operations in progress.
-They can also replay the same requests to cause a DDoS or send a modified payload to cause inadvertent changes to application.
+A malicious actor could misuse the information about the resources and operations in progress.
+They can also replay the same requests to cause a DoS or send a modified payload to cause inadvertent changes to application.

 **Mitigations**

-1. Tampering with Application RP code/ configs would require access to modify the `radius-system` namespace.
+1.Capturing network traffic would require access to the `radius-system` namespace.
 Our threat model assumes that the operator has limited access to the `radius-system` namespace using Kubernetes' existing RBAC mechanism.
 It would be challenging for an arbitrary user to gain access to the cluster and capture traffic.

-2. We should add support in Radius to use mTLS as communication protocol between UCP and Applications RP.
+1. We should add support in Radius to authenticate communication between UCP and Applications RP.

 **Status:**

 1. Active.
 All mitigations listed are currently active.
 Operators are expected to secure their cluster and limit access to the `radius-system` namespace.

 2. Pending.
-We should add support in Radius to use mTLS as communication protocol between UCP and Applications RP.
+We should aauthenticate communication between UCP and Applications RP.

 #### Using recipes can cause escalation of privilege